Creatiwity/witycms-doc/quick_start.md

 ## Language

-WityCMS supports Multilanguage mode, meaning that you can use wityCMS in several languages and edit content in multiple languages also.
-To change the language, change the variable during the installation of wityCMS to set the default language.
+WityCMS supports multilingual mode, meaning that you can use and edit  wityCMS in several languages.
+To change the language, change the field during the installation of wityCMS.
+It will set the default language.
 You can add as many languages as you want for your content.

-However, for translations of the system, there are two translations available, you can see all the translations on the GitHub page of wityCMS, but here's a short list of available languages:
+However, the system translation, there are two lang available :

 * **English (en_GB)**
 * **French (en_US)**